 How To Stop Overthinking: 6 Effective Tips

 Are you a chronic over-thinker?
 Even if it is the smallest thing, do you tend to over analyze it and break it apart until it’s actually bigger than what it is?
-When you hear positive news, do you obsess on the potential negatives so much that the news is actually causing you anxiety and stress?
+When you hear positive news, do you obsess on the potential negatives and worry so much that the news is actually causing you anxiety and stress?
 If so, this level of overthinking can cause low motivation, decreased productivity, and can even lead to depression.
 Unfortunately, overthinking is not something you can just stop doing today.
 It takes time and effort but it can be done.
 The following are 6 ways to help you stop overthinking.

 1.)
 Recognize You Have an Issue